bartpleiter/FPGC5/Documentation/docs/cpu.md

 Stack memory with internal stack pointer.
 The stack is mostly used in assembly coding for jumping to functions and backing up or restoring registers in interrupt handlers or functions.
 In combination with the SavPC instruction, one can easily jump to (and return from) functions in assembly (C uses a software stack).

 The pointer wraps around in case of a push when the stack is full or in case of a pop when the stack is empty.
 The stack is 1024 words deep.
 The stack pointer and stack memory are not accessible by the rest of the CPU.
 This and the small size make the stack mostly unusable for the C compiler.
-For this, a software stack implementation using the 32MiB SDRAM main memory and a GP register is used.
+For this, a software stack implementation using the 32MiB SDRAM main memory and R13,R14,R15 are used.
 However, the hardware stack is used to quickly backup and restore all 15 GP registers during an interrupt.

 ### ALU
 Can execute 16 different operations on two 32 bit inputs.
 Has two flags, which are used for branch instructions.
 It also has an input flag `skip`.
 When set, the output of the ALU will just be input B. This is useful for writing values to a register after a `READ`.